odino/odino.github.com/source/_posts/2017-03-16-when-debugging-doesnt-suck-beautiful-errors.markdown

-Bear in mind that you have to be very careful when embedding external parameters into your logs, as you might end up **logging sensitive information such as DB credentials or credit card numbers**: check the documentation of your specific logger to see if it supports [redacting](https://github.com/pinojs/pino/blob/4c6170274abcd09721e9d37f668e01ec5083852a/docs/howtos.md#how-do-i-redact-sensitive-information) information, else you'll have to manually redact those parameters.
+Bear in mind that you have to be very careful when embedding external parameters into your logs, as you might end up **logging sensitive information such as DB credentials or credit card numbers**: check the documentation of your specific logger to see if it supports [redacting](https://github.com/pinojs/pino/blob/4c6170274abcd09721e9d37f668e01ec5083852a/docs/howtos.md#how-do-i-redact-sensitive-information) information, else you'll have to manually "hide" those values.

 ## How do I fix this?